fjebaker/notes/raspi/pyaudio.md

 (sudo apt-get update && sudo-apt get upgrade) sudo apt-get install portaudio19-dev pulseaudio
 ```
 Pulseaudio seems to be required for translating the audio device indexes for PyAudio.
-Since it is a daemon, we must start it with
+Since we want it to run as a daemon, we must start it with
 ```bash
 pulseaudio --start
 ```